About the Perinatal Quality Foundation CLEAR program

 valid monitoring systems to evaluate current practices and facilitate the transition of emerging technologies into clinical care.

-The initial focus of the Perinatal Quality Foundation (PQF) was the Nuchal Translucency Quality Review (NTQR) program.
-With
+In 2005, the initial focus of the Perinatal Quality Foundation (PQF) was the Nuchal Translucency Quality Review (NTQR) program.

 As evidence built to support a role for progesterone to prevent preterm birth in subsets of patients with short cervical length, the